 I don’t think we can answer the question this way, at least not from a Christian perspective.
 You’re telling me that when you die, and you get to see your Maker face to face- the King of Glory, the Divine Logos, the Savior of the World, the One who knit you together in your mother’s womb- and you’re going to say, “cool, but where’s my dog at?”.
 Nah.
 That’s the definition of idolatry, that’s worshipping the creation over the creator.
 That’s literally exchanging the glory of the immortal God for a dog, a dog!

-No, We’ll be happy in Heaven because we’ll be with our God, the One for whom we’ve been made, the fountain of all joy, from whom every blessing comes.
+No, we’ll be happy in Heaven because we’ll be with our God, the One for whom we’ve been made, the fountain of all joy, from whom every blessing comes.
 No eye has seen, no ear has heard, and no heart of man has imagined what God has prepared for those who love Him, we will be overwhelmed by God’s goodness in Heaven with or without our dogs.

 So, in light of that implication, we’d have to answer the question, “do you need your dog in order to be happy in Heaven?” in the negative.
 No, we wont need our dog in order to be happy in heaven.
 To which the answer follows, “then, no, your dog will not be in heaven”.

 Do you see why I dislike the pithy saying now?
 While it might be an easy way to placate a troubled and grieving dog owner, it’s implications are either not comforting or borderline blasphemous.
-I’m afraid we’ve turned a secondary thing like dogs into first order things.
+I’m afraid we’ve turned a secondary thing like dogs into a first order thing.
 As C.S.
 Lewis says in his essay, First and Second Things, “the woman who makes a dog the centre of her life loses, in the end, not only her human usefulness and dignity but even the proper pleasure of dog-keeping”.
 If we seek first things we end up with first and second things but if we seek second things we’ll miss both.
 If we seek to be fulfilled soley through our dogs, we’ll end up hating them because they could never live up to that duty.
 But if our desires are properly ordered, with God as the first order desire we seek, then we can care for our dogs to His glory.

 “Well, then how do we answer the question, Mr. Smarty-Park?”
 That’s the thing of it, I don’t think we can answer the question, at least not the specific question, “will my dog be in Heaven?”.
 As for dogs in general, yes, I think there will be dogs in the new Heavens and the new earth.
 Remember, Heaven isn’t the end goal, but rather a place of waiting till the consummation of all things, when Heaven meets the new earth, when we get new, glorified bodies.
 I think dogs are part of God’s good creation, in the beginning God created the dog “kind”, not specifically a wirefox terrier, but He certainitly made dogs to be good.
 I see no reason why God wouldn’t reestablish a good dog kind in the new heavens and the new earth, but He is God, if He choses not to then that’s good too.